NG-ZORRO/ng-zorro-antd/docs/schematics.en-US.md

 ng g ng-zorro-antd:[schematic] <name> [options]
 ```

-For example, you can generate an login form with the follow command.
+For example, you can generate a login form with the follow command.

 ```bash
 ng g ng-zorro-antd:form-normal-login login